-As you assume leadership of our nation's pandemic response, we respectfully request that changes to one pandemic-era rule impacting the travel industry be given consideration at the earliest opportunity - the U.S. Centers for Disease Control and Prevention's (CDC) current order requiring proof of a negative coronavirus (COVID-19) test or documentation of having recovered from COVID-19 for all air passengers, including U.S. citizens, arriving from a foreign country ("inbound testing order").
-In its current form, this rule is preventing the full recovery of the travel and tourism industry while harming the competitive position of the U.S. relative to our largest trading partners.
+As you examine the state of international travel to the United States, ASTA urges you to consider the impact of one pandemic-era rule continuing to affect the travel industry - the U.S. Centers for Disease Control and Prevention's (CDC) current order requiring proof of a negative coronavirus (COVID-19) test or documentation of having recovered from COVID-19 for all air passengers, including U.S. citizens, regardless of vaccination status, arriving from a foreign country ("inbound testing order").
+The inbound testing order does not apply to travelers arriving via ship or a border crossing from Canada or Mexico.
+By singling out air travelers, in its current form, this rule is preventing the full recovery of the travel and tourism industry while harming the competitive position of the U.S. relative to our largest trading partners.

 For over two years, ASTA has been committed to working with federal, state and international governments, our members, and the broader travel ecosystem to restart travel in a way that puts the safety and health of U.S. citizens at its center.
-That said, while we understand the rationale behind the inbound testing order when it was put into place in January 2021, it continues to present a number of practical challenges to our members and their clients, which all too often result in international travel plans being postponed or canceled altogether.
-These challenges range from uncertainty as to the timely availability of overseas testing to the financial and psychological burdens associated with being prevented from returning home due to a positive (or false positive) test result to a general chilling effect on international travel bookings.
+While we understand the rationale behind the inbound testing order when it was put into place in January 2021, it continues to present a number of practical challenges to our members and their clients, which all too often result in international travel plans being postponed indefinitely or canceled altogether.
+These challenges range from uncertainty as to the timely availability of overseas testing to the financial and psychological burdens associated with the prospect of being prevented from returning home due to a positive (or false positive) test result to a general chilling effect on international travel bookings.
 The November 2021 shortening of the testing window from 72 to 24 hours has only exacerbated these challenges.
+In fact, according to a recent survey of ASTA members, 83 percent of trip cancelations occurred due to the U.S. COVID-19 testing requirement, overwhelmingly the number one cause of cancellations according to travel advisors.